Page updated 12/1/2013

 (Career).
 Hourly rates for Part-Time Flexible employees vary depending upon the

 position's rate schedule.
-Some positions are filled full-time such as the
+Some US Postal jobs are filled full-time such as the

 Maintenance (Custodial) classification.